Finding My Dance & The Story of Us Charlique C. Rolle and a reading of Ria Thundercloud's Finding My Dance

 Friday, July 28th @1pm Egg Harbor Public Library Donald & Carol Kress Pavilion 7845 Church St, Egg Harbor, WI 54209

-Indigenous dance artist/children’s author Ria Thundercloud, of Ho-Chunk Nation and Sandia Pueblo, will make her way to the Egg Harbor Library to share Finding My Dance, the beloved true story of her personal journey of dance and how it helped her take pride in her heritage.
-Following Following Ria’s reading, Kress will welcome Charlique C. Rolle, who will lead an all ages improv workshop called The Story of Us.
+Egg Harbor Library will welcome Coleen Bins of the Oneida Nation to offer a reading of Indigenous (Ho-Chunk Nation and Sandia Pueblo) dance artist/author Ria Thundercloud’s children's book: Finding My Dance.
+Finding My Dance is the beloved true story of Ria's personal journey of dance and how it helped her take pride in her heritage.
+Following the reading, Kress will welcome Charlique C. Rolle, who will lead an all ages improv workshop called The Story of Us.
 This workshop explores the connection and intersection of personal and community narratives and healing through dance, writing, voice, and other modalities that weave personal stories and experiences into a collective story of us.

 “My name is Ria Thundercloud, I am a mother, professional dancer, bead enthusiast, artist, designer, activist, bursting with decolonial love whose art is influenced by my Ho-chunk and Sandia identity.
 My arts speak through movement and vision, often bringing to light my political concerns of dignity and human rights.
 I am dedicated to the development of my art and education while holding strong ties to the north and south with kinship to my tribal communities in Wisconsin and New Mexico, which contribute to my diverse and broad experience with regional indigeneity.
 My cultural experiences have inspired the range of artistic expressions seen in my art which I create through the integration of traditional imagery and modern stylistic conventions.
 My art honors my culture and family while celebrating the persistence of native America that speaks of truth and healing.”